cerebral-legacy/cerebral-website/app/markdown/doc_adding_modules3.md

-A module is just a function that receives the module.
-We can now attach our state and the signals to the module instead of directly on the controller.
-When we have namespaced our state we must also make sure our components points to the complete state path:
+A module is just a function that receives a module object to which we can attach our state and the signals instead of directly attaching to the controller.
+Since we have now namespaced our state we must make sure that our components point to the full state path: